tbuchloh/tolino-cloud-backup/README.md

 **TolinoCloud** is an inofficial implementation of the tolino cloud web reader REST API.

-This project is a fork that provides a script which will attempt to sync everything in your Calibre library to the tolino cloud service.
+**This project** is a fork that uses the tolino API to sync an entire Calibre library into the tolino cloud - this includes all books in epub format, most of the metadata from the Calibre library that tolino supports, the cover images from Calibre, and the creation of a collection in tolino for every series created in Calibre.

 The *tolino ebook reader* is sold by several different partners, most of them based in Germany, e.g. Thalia or Hugendubel.